Skip to content

 James Stewart @ Daytona 2006

-Stewart’s two wins (2007, 2012) at Daytona were spectacular but his ability to find combinations on the track that other riders wouldn’t have dreamed of trying are remembered even more.
-In 2011 he figured out how to leap over a wall designed to slow riders down and in 2012 he turn a similar obstacle into a sky shot leap.
-You know you did something special when riders are still talking about it more than a decade later.
-Unfortunately, Stewart also suffered heartbreak at Daytona in violent crashes while leading (2006, 2011) and a first turn crash in 2009 that left him so stunned he tried to take off on Josh Hill’s bike.
+In 2011 he figured out how to leap over a wall designed to slow riders and in 2012 he turn a similar obstacle into a sky shot.
+Stewart also suffered heartbreak here in violent crashes while leading (2006, 2011).
+A first turn crash in 2009 left him so stunned he tried to take off on Josh Hill’s bike.

 Jeff Stanton Daytona, 1989

-This interactive table details the all-time Daytona stats.
+The interactive table below details the all-time Daytona leaders.
 Who has the most starts, wins, podiums and points.
 Filter by class.
-Slide left to access more columns.
-Full list of stats is for Garage Members only.
-Join us!
+On mobile, slide left to access more columns.

 All-Time Leaders